 Here are some looks at what you can expect from each numbered location on the map…

 1. Front and Center – Unlike Walt Disney World where the front and center spot is a location to avoid, at Disneyland, it’s a spot to stake out.
-The big (or should I say “little”) reason is Sleeping Beauty Castle.
+The reason is Sleeping Beauty Castle.
 It’s not tall.
 This means that the fireworks bursts that fire behind Disneyland in Toontown aren’t nearly as blocked from your view in this location like the back of the park bursts are in the Magic Kingdom.
-A second reason for this is because, I think, more bursts are shot from within the park in Disneyland.
-This is probably because right behind Disneyland is the City of Anaheim, whereas right behind the Magic Kingdom is…nothing.
+This is the best location for viewing those projections.
 The photo above illustrates that some bursts aren’t completely visible from this front and center spot, but these are the exception here rather than the rule.
 Almost all of the bursts will be visible from this location.

 Front and center itself–front row in the middle of the Compass Rose–is a great spot, but once you move from this precise location into the rest of the green area, it’s important to note that the Tomorrowland side of this zone is better than the Frontierland side.
 If viewing the fireworks dead on in front of the Castle, you’ll notice most of the large bursts are congregated over the west side of the Castle (rather than being symmetrical).
 I assume this has something to do with launch sites and the abutting Anaheim area, but whatever the case may be, as you move closer to Frontierland, these bursts become more difficult to see due to the angle and tree cover.
 Moving closer to Tomorrowland creates the illusion of symmetry with these bursts directly over Sleeping Beauty Castle.